andreidobrinski/testing-js-course-kcd/03-static-testing-tools-tjs-step-14/notes.md

 "prettier": "prettier --ignore-path .gitignore --write \"**/*.+(js|json)\"",
 - ignores paths that are in gitignore
 - write: allows pretter to write (update) the files in the regex

+prettier.io/playground
+- use to configure prettier rules with a REPL